slavic-codeman/myRepos/README.md

        Also for both models, you can use parameter "checkpoint" to choose whether use checkpoint or not.

-       The default value for "checkpoint" is 1, which means to use checkpoint.
+       The default value for "checkpoint" is 0, which means to use no checkpoint.

-       If you do not want to use checkpoint, you can use command like
+       If you do want to use checkpoint, you can use command like

        ```
-       python GatyStyle.py --checkpoint 0
+       python GatyStyle.py --checkpoint 1
        ```

-       to choose not to use checkpoint.

    3. Change the Size of Result Image